An Ant Farm

 His turning twelve had been the occasion of his last birthday party.
 Desperately hoping for an ant farm, he received an action figure instead.
 A British military figure dressed in WWII US Forces uniform, something that distressed young Roy to no end.
 Just as well he didn’t like it, his auntie opined to his mother, playing with dolls might make him peculiar.
 He ended up peculiar anyway, he told Anna.
 He sent his action figure “to a watery grave” and he never got the ant farm.

-He did get Hayley though, the only time he ever got his heart’s desire, and the desperation he feels at losing her is palpable.
+Roy did get Hayley though, the only time he ever got his heart’s desire.
+So the desperation he feels at losing her is palpable.
 So too is his desperation at the thought of spending an entire evening being sociable and the centre of attention at a party.
 But he will do it – for Hayley’s sake.

 My husband had another pick this week: any and all the scenes of Eva and her girls in the little red polka-dot dress.
 The choked back sobs and “aww” sounds I heard from the chair beside mine during touching Hayley and Roy moments turned more to ‘hubba-hubba’ type noises whenever she, and they, appeared on the screen.
 “Those things ought to have a warning flag on them,” he said.